-Customarily, in formulating a secular code of ethics, fundamental principles (between three to eight) constitute the substructure for the composition of ethical codes, and the remaining ethical codes are framed accordingly.
-In all these primary principles, a good moral action that is the intent and purport of the agent performing it is not considered.
-For instance, codes in secular medical ethics are not concerned with any of the four substantive principles applying to good moral agent action.
-It appears that only the good results of an action predicate the judgment of an action being ethical.

-The principle of utility is exhaustively result-oriented.
-In this perspective, the intent of the agent is not considered.
-The absence of loss and equity predicated on perceived objective realities outside of action is assessed.
-The attention of the agent of moral action to liberation and the free will of others is merely predicated on its practical paramountcy for laying the substratum of ethical must and must not.
+Customarily, in formulating a secular code of ethics, fundamental principles (between three to eight principles) constitute the substructure for the composition of ethical codes, and the remaining ethical codes are framed accordingly.
+In all these primary principlesgoodness of moral agent that is the intent and purport of the agent performing it, is not considered.
+For instance, codes in secular medical ethics are not concerned with any of the four substantive principles applying to the goodness of moral agent action.
+It appears that only the goodness of the results of an action is noticed to the judgment of that action to be ethical (e.s.,The principle of utility is exhaustively result-oriented.
+In this perspective, the intent of the agent is not considered.)
+The absence of loss and justice are assessed on perceived objective realities.
+The attention of the agent of moral action to liberation and the free will of others is merely predicated on practical paramountcy for laying the substratum of ethical must and must not.

 In an Islamic perspective, apart from the paramountcy accorded to the results of an action, the value of an action is not judged simply by its positive results.
-“Intent” and inner purport can greatly increase the degree of an action or eradicate it (Sobhani, 1379, P. 192-4). اِنَّ اللهَ لایَنظُرُ اِلی صُوَرِکُم و اَعمالِکُم اِنَّما یَنظُرُ اِلی قُلوبِکُم وَ نیّاتِکُم “Verily, God does not visually perceive the outward aspect of your action and its practical reflection, but rather considers your hearts and intentions.”
+“Intent” and inner purport can greatly increase the degree of the virtue of an action or eradicate it (Sobhani, 1379, P. 192-4). اِنَّ اللهَ لایَنظُرُ اِلی صُوَرِکُم و اَعمالِکُم اِنَّما یَنظُرُ اِلی قُلوبِکُم وَ نیّاتِکُم “Verily, God does not visually perceive the outward aspect of your action and its practical reflection, but rather considers your hearts and intentions.”
 1

-In secular ethics, one can narrowly find a way to discern the inner intention of individuals and one can ascribe an incentive to an agent of an action merely through objective and superficial conditions that may greatly differ from the agent’s inner intent.
+In secular ethics, one can narrowly find a way to discern the inner intention of individuals and one can ascribe an incentive to an agent of an action merely through objective and superficial reasoning that may greatly differ from the agent’s inner intent.
 Hence, raising the idea of good moral agent action that cannot be assessed quantitatively and is unattainable was brushed aside from the commencement.
 In fact, if a yardstick cannot be applied, it will be useless to raise it as a criterion.

-Meanwhile, even if the intent of performing an act of obligation finds paramountcy in the obligation-oriented philosophy of ethics, this motive will differ depending on the various goals and orientations in life.
-Ethics for ethics will be merely a diminutive goal that makes valuable good agent in the particular limit.
+Meanwhile, even if the intent of performing an action finds paramountcy in the duty-oriented philosophy of ethics, this motive will differ on the various goals and orientations in life.
+Ethics for ethics will be merely a diminutive goal that makes the value of good agents in a particular limit.
 If the goal of life is the elevation of humans and proximity to God, one can bear in mind no higher goal for action.
 In Islamic ethical orders, by bearing in mind good agent action and by considering the highest goal of life (proximity with God), ever more preponderant good agent action in contrast to good action becomes paramount.

 Another paramount point is that knowledge of the Almighty and the expedient to know human intentions is one of the most important notions in Islamic thought, and before Him, all obscured angles of human thought and intent are worthy of precise assessment.
-Consequently, citing this criterion is not only useful but can also betoken the different manifestations of ethical action.
+Consequently, citing this criterion is not only unusable but can also betoken the different manifestations of ethical action.